hdlag91/avr_328p_blinky/README.md

 ![Micro](https://www.elprocus.com/wp-content/uploads/2014/06/410.jpg)

+## TOC
+[Introduction]
+[Prerequesites]
+[Code Block]
+[Compiling Blinky]
+[Microcontroller]
+[Moving Forward]
+[References]

 ## Building an AVR toolchain from the command line
-This project walks you through the process of setting your toolchain to compile/deploy C code for AVR microcontrollers.
-Today there are many IDEs that magically automate this process for you.
-These are convenient but obscure much of what is going on behind the scenes from the developer.
+This project walks you through the process of generating your toolchain to compile/deploy C code for AVR microcontrollers.
+Although numerous IDEs exist that can automate this process, there is a drawback.
+The main problem, especially for an beginning embedded engineer, is the obscurity of whats going on behind the scenes from the developer.
 The key to becoming a better embedded engineer is understanding the toolchain compilation/deployment workflow.
 When the time comes to take your product to production these scripts will come in handy.

 ### Prerequisites: